muhammadnavas/AI_Resume_Analyzer/README.md

 **Introduction**

-Developed an advanced AI application that utilizes LLM and OpenAI for comprehensive resume analysis.
-It excels at summarizing the resume, evaluating strengths, identifying weaknesses, and offering personalized improvement suggestions, while also recommending the perfect job titles.
-Additionally, it seamlessly employs Selenium to extract vital LinkedIn data, encompassing company names, job titles, locations, job URLs, and detailed job descriptions.
+Developed an advanced AI application that leverages Retrieval-Augmented Generation (RAG), Large Language Models (LLM), and OpenAI for comprehensive resume analysis.
+It excels at summarizing the resume, evaluating strengths, identifying weaknesses, and offering personalized improvement suggestions while also recommending the perfect job titles.
+Additionally, it seamlessly employs Selenium to extract vital LinkedIn data, including company names, job titles, locations, job URLs, and detailed job descriptions.
 This application simplifies the job-seeking journey by equipping users with comprehensive insights to elevate their career opportunities.

 <br />